FAQ

 With this in mind, we have a proactive approach to Harm Reduction.
 Our goal is to empower our peers to positively influence their own health and safety by providing some tools and information regarding harm reduction, and will do so leading up to and throughout Bass Coast Festival through education for and communication to our community around safer partying.

-You can learn more about Bass Coast’s Harm Reduction Policy and Harm Reduction Education here.
+Learn more about Bass Coast’s Harm Reduction Policy and Education.

 First Aid